-Make connected-and-compact cities the preferred form of urban development

-Local, national and regional governments and development banks should commit to a compact, coordinated urban development model, centred on mass transport.

-8 Halt the deforestation of natural forests by 2030
+- 7. Make connected- and- compact cities the preferred form of urban development - Local, national and regional governments and development banks should commit to a compact, coordinated urban development model, centred on mass transport. - 8.
+Halt the deforestation of natural forests by 2030

-Developed countries should increase payments for reducing deforestation to at least US\$5 billion per year, while forest rich countries address governance and market failures, and companies and trade associations commit to eliminating deforestation from their supply chains.
+Developed countries should increase REDD+ payments to at least US\$5 billion per year, while forest rich countries address governance and market failures, and companies and trade associations commit to eliminating deforestation from their supply chains.

-Restore at least 500 million hectares of degraded forest and agricultural land by 2030
+- 9. Restore at least 500 million hectares of degraded forest and agricultural land by 2030 - This will involve national governments, development banks, NGOs and the private sector. - 10.

-It is estimated that this could generate additional farm incomes of US\$36 billion, feed up to 200 million people and store about 1 billion tonnes of CO2e per year by 2030.
-The private sector needs to collaborate with national governments, development banks, and NGOs to make this happen.

 Accelerate the shift away from polluting coal-fired power generation